xXLAOKOONXx/LoLTainer/documentation/dev/Design.md

 An example is the LCU API, which might trigger Events such as EnterChampionSelect.
 A Event API Manager comes with some core functions:
 - GetSupportedEvents: Returns all Events that can be triggered by the API
-- GetEventListener: Returns the EventListener that gets triggered when any Event accures from the API
+- GetEventHandler: Returns the EventListener that gets triggered when any Event accures from the API
 - Connect: Connects to the API
 - DisConnect: Disconnects from the API
 - RestartCennection: Restarts the connection to the API